erictang000/erictang000.github.io/blog/bookshelf_winter.md

 * What I Talk About When I Talk About Running - Haruki Murakami
 * Genius Makers - Cade Metz
 * So Good They Can't Ignore You - Cal Newport
+* A Ghost in the Throat - Doireann Ni Ghriofa

 #### Books I Didn't Want to Finish
 * The Making of a Manager - Julie Zhuo